 There are also ethical, religious, and medical reasons that make having control of ingredients a necessity.
 Chocolate Marshmallow Hearts are the second recipe in my 3-part series of goodies made using a heart mold.
-These pretty chocolates require only two ingredients and both ingredients can meet many ethical, religious and allergen-free requirements.
+Don't miss the Iced Sugar Cookie Hearts and Honey Sesame Brittle!

 I used Dandies mini marshmallows that are manufactured in a facility that is gluten free and peanut and tree nut free.
 You will definitely not miss the gelatin in these fluffy Kosher and vegan treats!
 I buy my Dandies marshmallows at Whole Foods.

 This was the first time I have ever attempted making molded chocolates.
-For some reason, I thought making chocolates was going to be complicated, but with the two ingredients I used, the project was super simple and a lot of fun.
+For some reason, I thought it was going to be complicated.
+With the two ingredients I used, the project was super simple and a lot of fun.

 It helps to keep in mind: If using a microwave to melt the chocolate, always melt at 50% power in small time segments.
 Chocolate (especially white chocolate) burns and clumps quickly if overcooked.
-Work in small batches of no more than 6 chocolate candies at a time, so that the chocolate firms in the fridge and not on the counter.
+Work in small batches of no more than 6 candies at a time, so that the chocolate firms in the fridge and not on the counter.

 Chocolate Marshmallow Hearts